jwe4ec/ncats-r03/README.md

 - Compute 2-month test-retest correlations for each MDIB scale
 - Compute [convergent validity](https://dictionary.apa.org/convergent-validity) correlations of MDIB scales with BBSIQ scales, ASI scale, and 8-item BNFE-II scale at baseline
 - Compute [concurrent validity](https://dictionary.apa.org/concurrent-validity) correlations of MDIB scales with Neuro-QoL Anxiety scale at baseline
-- Compute [predictive validity](https://dictionary.apa.org/predictive-validity) correlations of MDIB scales at baseline with Neuro-QoL Anxiety scale and SADS (using our reduced set of items) at follow-up
+- Compute [predictive validity](https://dictionary.apa.org/predictive-validity) correlations of MDIB scales at baseline with Neuro-QoL Anxiety scale and SADS scale (using our reduced set of items) at follow-up